 For the final day of your Phnom Penh tour, be sure to pay your respects to the country's history by visiting the Tuol Sleng Genocide Museum, which is a dark reminder of Cambodia’s bloody Khmer Rouge reign.

-Besides the above sombre, but very important stop, make sure to include a more uplifting reminder of another monumental part of Cambodia’s history - the Independence Monument.
+Besides the above sombre, but essential stop, make sure to include a more uplifting reminder of another significant part of Cambodia’s history - the Independence Monument.
 Don't forget to also experience the picturesque views of the city from the Mekong River by jumping on a Cambo Cruise.

 Meals can be arranged to be had onboard beforehand and catching the sunset is possible for dinner.
 A buffet is served with a variety of drinks and the ambience is perfected with good local music.

 Take a few snaps at this historic structure that was mounted in honour of Cambodia’s independence from France.
-The Independence Monument is a lotus-shaped stupa and one of the most iconic modern landmarks in the city.
+The Independence Monument is a lotus-shaped stupa and one of the most iconic modern Asia landmarks in the city.

 The Tuol Sleng Genocide Museum used to be an S-21 Prison and a school, but the Khmer Rouge government turned it into a torture centre.
 This is only one of the many torture chambers that were used to kill the almost 2 million Cambodians during this period.

 For your last stop, shop for small trinkets at the Russian Market.
 If you look closely enough, you can also smell (and taste if you buy one!) authentic Khmer coffee at one of the local stalls.
 It is quite hot here, so wear comfortable clothing.